Pakistan's women police fight criminals, militants and scorn

 Women do prefer to confide in female officers, says professor Mangai Natarajan, who studied women police stations.

-She says domestic violence accounted for two-thirds of cases reported to women's stations in India's Tamil Nadu state.
+She says domestic violence accounted for two-thirds of cases reported to women's stations in India's Tamil Nadu.
 Police mediation reduced violence for half the complainants.

 No Pakistani data exists.